1

 Colorado Earned Income Tax Credit (COEITC) for ITIN Filers or Certain Filers Under Age 25

-• Starting with tax year 2020, if you, your spouse, or your dependents have an Individual Taxpayer Identification Number (ITIN) or a Social Security Number (SSN) that is not valid for employment; or
+• You, your spouse, or your dependents have an Individual Taxpayer Identification Number (ITIN) or a Social Security Number (SSN) that is not valid for employment.

-• Starting with tax year 2022, if you do not have qualifying children, but you have a work-eligible SSN and meet the requirements for Certain Filers Under Age 25 (see below).
+• You were under 25 with no qualifying children, but you have a work-eligible SSN and meet the requirements for Certain Filers Under Age 25 (see below).

-In addition, if you claim a federal EITC, but you cannot include some of your dependents only because they have an ITIN or SSN that is not valid for employment, then you may be able to claim a higher COEITC with form DR 0104TN.
+In addition, if you can claim a federal EITC, but you cannot include some of your dependents only because they have an ITIN or SSN that is not valid for employment, then you may be able to claim a higher COEITC by using form DR 0104TN

-To claim this credit you must be a full-year or part-year Colorado resident.
+To claim the COEITC, you must have been a full-year or part-year Colorado resident.
 See Part 1 of the Colorado Individual Income Tax Guide for information about Colorado residency.

 How do I fill out the DR 0104TN?

 If you are eligible, complete form DR 0104TN to calculate your credit.
-Then transfer the applicable amount to form DR 0104CR as directed.
+Then transfer the applicable amount to form DR 0104CR line 9.

 Specific Instructions